juhosattila/juhosattila.github.io/README.md

     }
    ```
 4. Modify the content you would like to change
-5. Make sure not to modify the structure: i.e. the left side of the colon should stay the same.
+5. Make sure not to modify the structure: i.e. the left side of the column should stay the same.
 6. Save the file

 ## Résumé site